Why I Chose Whole Foods and GAVE UP Sugar

 Two pivotal moments eventually changed everything.

 The first came the day my husband Mark and I went to St Vincent’s Hospital.
-We believed it was simply a routine appointment because of his allergies.
-It was during lockdown, and it was a beautiful sunny day in July.
+We believed it was just a routine appointment because of his allergies.
+It was during lockdown, and I remember how beautiful and sunny that day was!
+July 2020.

 KINGHORN CANCER CENTRE

-My heart seemed to jump into my throat and I began to shake.
+My heart jumped into my throat, and I began to shake.

-We saw the doctor, and she told us that Mark had a form of blood cancer.
-Thankfully she also used the words low grade, which brought some relief.
+We saw the doctor, and she told us Mark had a form of blood cancer.
+Thankfully, she also comforted us by saying, “It is low grade,” which brought some relief.

-But in all my years of studying health, one phrase immediately came to mind:
+That day ignited a greater need to simplify, and after all my years studying health, one thought immediately came to mind: inflammation and sugar!

 The very first thing we did was quit sugar.